 Finally, soft water simply tastes better to most people.
 This one is obviously a matter of personal taste, but removing excessive mineral deposits in your drinking water usually means a cleaner, more “pure” tasting water, which is especially ideal if you find yourself often drinking from the tap in your home.

-Salt-based systems actually affect the chemical balance of your water supply, actively filtering out hard minerals so that you don’t actually drink them, or encounter them in your various appliances.
+Salt-based systems actually affect the chemical balance of your drinking water at home, actively filtering out hard minerals so that you don’t actually drink them, or encounter them in your various appliances.
 You can think of them as the baseline for water softening systems and the other options below as alternatives to this main method.

-Salt-free softener systems vary in several key ways from salt-based ones, and it is vitally important to understand them before deciding on the right product for your needs.
-The primary change with most salt-free systems is that they do not actually make your water “soft”.
-Instead, what they do is prevent hard minerals from clumping up in your water supply, preventing scale buildup in your pipes in the process.
+Salt-free softeners vary in several key ways from salt-based ones, and it is vitally important to understand them before deciding on the right product for your needs.
+The primary change with most salt-free water filter systems is that they do not actually make your drinking water “soft”.
+Instead, what they do is prevent hard minerals from clumping up in your water at home, preventing scale buildup in your pipes in the process.

-Though this is part of the benefit of softening your water supply, there are other benefits that you aren’t receiving by opting for a salt-free solution.
+Though this is part of the benefit of softening your water, there are other benefits that you aren’t receiving by opting for a salt-free water solution.